 Students and lecturers explain what you can expect from the international Master's European Private Law and what your career opportunities are after graduation.
 Students also talk about why they chose to study at the University of Amsterdam and what they like about the programme.

 Today, many important private law questions no longer stop at national and disciplinary borders.
 Lawyers – working in legal practice – national and EU institutions, international corporations, NGOs and academia are increasingly confronted with rules and doctrines of European and international origin.
-This Master’s track provides you with the knowledge and skills for working in an international legal environment.

-Do you want insights and knowledge about private law issues in a rapidly changing world?
-This LLM programme provides you with a thorough understanding of the European and international aspects of private law, and of the economic, social and political forces driving its Europeanisation and globalisation.
+- You aspire a thorough understanding of the European and international aspects of private law, and of the economic, social and political forces driving its Europeanisation and globalisation.

 - You are keen to challenge yourself and broaden your horizon as a part of an international classroom.

 Unique combination of black-letter law and critical/theoretical approaches